 Health and Bone Quality Matter Most

-When evaluating whether someone is a good candidate for dental implants, your dentist will look carefully at your overall health and jawbone condition.
-Good candidates have enough bone density to support the implant or are willing to undergo preparatory treatments like bone grafting if needed.
-This means that someone in their 70s with healthy bone and controlled medical conditions could be just as strong a candidate as someone decades younger.
+When evaluating whether someone is a good candidate for dental implants, your Woodbridge dentist will look carefully at your overall health and jawbone condition.
+Good candidates have sufficient bone density to support the implant or are willing to undergo preparatory treatments, such as bone grafting, if needed.
+This means that someone in their 70s with healthy bones and controlled medical conditions could be just as strong a candidate as someone decades younger.

 General health conditions, such as diabetes, heart disease, or medications that affect healing, are often more relevant than age itself.
 Healthy adults at any age can usually undergo most dental procedures, and advances in dental technology have made implant dentistry safer and more predictable than ever.
 A thorough exam, including dental imaging and a careful review of your medical history, helps ensure implants are right for you.